FilipRokita/atm10server/README.md

 ## Setup

 1. **Clone the Repository**
-   - To clone the repository, run: `git clone https://github.com/FilipRokita/atm10server`
+   - To clone the repository, run: `git clone https://github.com/FilipRokita/minecraft-atm10-playitgg-docker`
+   - To rename the folder to something shorter, run: `mv minecraft-atm10-playitgg-docker atm10srv`

 2. **Download Server Files**
    - Download the "All the Mods 10" server files from [CurseForge](https://www.curseforge.com/minecraft/modpacks/all-the-mods-10).